 A couple of years ago I wrote a blog post about how to create a family-friendly internet set up in your home.
 Given how quickly technology changes, I thought it was time to revisit the topic to see what has changed.

-Being the father of five children under the age of 15 years old, and having 4 computers in our home along with a couple of iPod Touches, I’ve been experimenting with software & services over the past few years to try make my childrens’ experience on the internet as porn free as possible.
-After trying some commercial software for content filtering that ended up slowing down our 4 year old computer, and didn’t do anything to help on our iPod Touches, I have found something that works quite well on all the internet devices in our house (remember that no solution is 100% perfect not matter what the software vendor claims).
-It not only works well, but once you set it up on your home router, you don’t need to install anything on the desktop computers or iPod Touches!
+Being the father of five children under the age of 15 years old, and having 4 computers in our home along with a couple of iPod Touches, I’ve been experimenting with software & services over the past few years to try to make my children’s experience on the internet as porn free as possible.
+After trying some commercial software for content filtering that ended up slowing down our 4-year-old computer, and didn’t do anything to help on our iPod Touches, I have found something that works quite well on all the internet devices in our house (remember that no solution is 100% perfect no matter what the software vendor claims).
+It not only works well but once you set it up on your home router, you don’t need to install anything on the desktop computers or iPod Touches!

 OpenDNS is the solution.
-OpenDNS allows you to filter web content and block adult websites on the internet by simply changing the DNS servers that your computers uses, or even better by change the DNS servers on your internet router.
-The service not only works well, but is free to use.
-After you’ve setup an account you can specify the kinds of web sites you want to block.
-Types of sites you can filter range from, Pronography, to simply Tasteless site.
+OpenDNS allows you to filter web content and block adult websites on the internet by simply changing the DNS servers that your computers use, or even better by changing the DNS servers on your internet router.
+The service not only works well but is free to use.
+After you’ve set up an account you can specify the kinds of web sites you want to block.
+Types of sites you can filter range from, Pornography, to simply Tasteless site.
 You have all the control that you could ask for.

 If you want, you can also enable logging so that you can keep track of the websites that computers in your house are visiting.
 This all happens transparently, without having to install any software on your computer.
 If you have an internet router, you can manually change the DNS servers that your router uses to the two OpenDNS servers, and all the computers in hour home will automatically be protected from the kinds of web sites you specify, log the sites they visit (you have to turn the logging on, it is off by default).
 If you want to change your DNS settings now just use the following: